Understanding Sleep Disorders and Comorbid Conditions

 Thus, the chronic condition of sleep combined with hypertension brings about a grave health profile that calls for intervention through better sleep habits to avert long-term risks of cardiovascular diseases.

-Managing High Blood Pressure with Better Sleep
+Managing High Blood Pressure With Better Sleep

 The quality of sleep should be improved to curb the high blood pressure.
 Some ways to ensure good quality of sleep include having a regular bedtime every night, making the sleeping environment quiet, and engaging in some form of relaxation technique like deep breathing or meditation.